Junk Removal Pros Plus

 How much does junk removal cost?

-It's common for companies to charge a minimum of $75 to $100 for any removal, no matter how minimal it may be.
+It's relatively common for companies to charge a minimum of $75 to $100 for any removal, no matter how minimal it may be.
 If you have an entire house worth of debris, then you can expect to pay upwards of $500 to $1,000, though this number can be much higher in a hoarding situation or other large volume cleanup project.

 Some companies quote a price based on the expected volume of the debris in the truck, e.g., a full truckload, 1/2 truckload, or 1/4 truckload, while others quote by the hour.